The Woodinville Weekly

 The Woodinville Weekly is a community newspaper in Woodinville, Washington, United States.
 Since 1992 it has been the legal newspaper of the City of Woodinville.

+History

 The publication was founded by Carol Edwards in 1976.
-Edwards, originally from Seattle, had moved to Woodinville that year from Riverside, California and started the paper at her home with a printing press she had purchased at a garage sale.
+Edwards, originally from Seattle, moved to Woodinville that year from Riverside, California and started the paper at her home with a printing press she purchased at a garage sale.
+The first edition was published on November 1, 1976, and began free mail distribution to Woodinville residents in 1978.

-According to the newspaper, it had a circulation of 30,000 in 2017.
+According to the newspaper, it had a circulation of 30,000 in 2009.

+In July 2019, the Weekly, along with Northlake News and Valley, was sold by owner Julie Boselly to the Bellevue-based Eastside Media Corp.
+In December 2024, the paper ceased its print edition and went online-only.